 Stortorget Square is located in Gamla Stan and is the oldest square in Stockholm.
 It has a long and interesting history, and it is also a very popular place for hungry tourists and Stockholmers alike thanks to the many restaurants and enticing terraces to be found here.

 Several of the buildings which currently sit around the square date back to the Middle Ages even if their visible facades are often somewhat younger.
 The south-east end of the square is home to a popular café and patisserie run by local charity Stockholm City Mission (Stockholms Stadsmission).
-The building is known as Grillska Huset as it was owned for many years by the super-rich merchant family, the Broils.
+The building is known as Grillska Huset as it was owned for many years by the super-rich merchant family, the Grills.

 The new Stock Exchange Building (Börshuset) was inaugurated in 1776.
 It was originally a commodities exchange but in 1863 it was expanded to become a fully blown stock exchange.
 Ever since 1786, its upper floor has also housed the Swedish Academy and Nobel Library and from 2001 onwards it has been the site of the Nobel Prize Museum as well.